kyma-project/test-infra/cmd/image-builder/image-builder.md

 In the other mode, Image Builder runs as part of the `oci-image-builder` pipeline in the ADO backend.
 Image Builder is built and pushed as a container image to the Google Artifact Registry repository.

-Key features:

-* Automatically provides a default tag, which is computed based on a template provided in `config.yaml`
-* Supports adding multiple tags to the image
-* Supports pushing images to Google Artifact Registries.
-* Supports running in a GitHub Actions workflow.
-* Supports building images using the ADO pipeline backend.

 ## Configuration

-Image Builder is configured using a global configuration YAML file, set of environment variables, and command line flags.
+Image Builder is configured using a global configuration YAML file, a set of environment variables, and command line flags.

 ### Configuration YAML File